It’s finally time to give yourself permission to play. But where on earth to begin?

 Not only did this allow me to better appreciate the country I was visiting, but also identify what would interest me the most and ask for help seeing it.

-If you are exploring a remote place like the Tahuayo Lodge in the Peruvian Amazon during rainy season, follow the important guidelines on what to bring and what NOT to bring.
+If you are exploring a remote place like the Tahuayo Lodge in the Peruvian Amazon during the rainy season, follow the important guidelines on what to bring and what NOT to bring.

 Know how to protect important items like phones, gadgets and expensive technology.
 Be fully prepared for the weather, the sun, the rain, whatever you might encounter.